Willy Reetz: Themes

 Düsseldorf-Oberbilk, for churches in Süchteln, Galkhausen, Elberfeld and Sittard followed.

 Reetz also created secular murals in several restaurants and designed glas windows and mosaics.

 Unfortunately, almost all of these works were destroyed during World War II.

 Another focus of Willy Reetz' activity was the creation of portraits and paintings of landscape.
-Reetz was a highly estimated member of the "Düsseldorfer Schule", also beyond Düsseldorf.
+Reetz was a highly estimated member of the "Düsseldorf School of painting", also beyond Düsseldorf.
 Today, only few of his paintings remain in museums and private collection as his atelier was destroyed during a bombing of Düsseldorf in 1943.